ClearDemand/culture/talent_acquisition/software_engineer/software_engineer_simplified_coding_exercise.md

 #### Acceptance Criteria

 * I should be able to retrieve all of the properties for each Product (product Id, description, price, quantity).
-* I should be able to identify the values by their field names.
+* I should be able to see the field names and their associated values for each product.

 ### User Story #2: Add new products to the system